ejddsphere/llmClassifier/README.md

 ```bash
 npm install express openai dotenv
 ```
-**If there are issues with running standard npm install, these are the specific dependencies
+**If there are issues with running standard npm install, install the specific dependencies
 ---

 # Environment Variables